michaelmunoz/Supercell/README.md

 # Supercell
-## TeleOp written by FTC Team 779 Victorian Voltage for the 2017-2018 Relic Recovery Game
+## TeleOp written by FTC Team 7797 Victorian Voltage for the 2017-2018 Relic Recovery Game
 The focus of this TeleOp, Supercell, is to allow drivers to easily multitask and minimize excess hand/finger movement while driving using the Logitech Gamepad controllers.

 This code was designed and written by the drivers of 7797 for the most convenient and enjoyable driver experience.

 ## Design Overview
 Supercell accomadates up to 2 drivers.
-The two drivers' responsibilites are split in such a way that a *complete cypher* can be constructed in **under 50 seconds**, even without a *second driver*.
+The 2 drivers' responsibilites are split in such a way that a *complete cypher* can be constructed in **under 50 seconds** without the need for a *second driver*.

 Responsibilites and controls of each driver are as follows.